Julia Kiniski

-Julia Kiniski (1899 in Poland – October 11, 1969 in Edmonton, Alberta), was a four-term aldermen on the Edmonton City Council from 1963 until her death in 1969.
-Kiniski had previously been an unsuccessful candidate in 14 of the city's annual elections, between 1945 and 1962, running as an independent or as a candidate for far-left parties.
+Julia Kiniski (1899 in Poland – October 11, 1969 in Edmonton, Alberta), served seven years on the Edmonton City Council, from 1963 until her death in 1969.
+Prior to her election in 1963, she ran as an independent or as a candidate for grassroots or reform-minded parties unsuccessfully in 14 city elections between 1945 and 1962.

 Kiniski's family emigrated to Chipman, Alberta in 1912.
 At the age of sixteen she married her husband, Nicholas, with whom she raised six children, including wrestler Gene Kiniski.
 In 1936, Kiniski and her husband moved to Edmonton.
 He worked as a barber, making $5 ($ today) a week, while she sold cosmetics and managed a café.
 Having dropped out of school after Grade 7, in later life Kiniski "[e]nrolled in University of Alberta Extension courses, studying psychology, philosophy and world affairs".

-During her numerous unsuccessful campaigns for local office, Kiniski "became an accomplished, albeit unconventional, speaker".
-As a politician, she was "[k]nown and loved as supporter of the common people", whose success spurred renewed civic involvement:
+She campaigned as a candidate for election to Edmonton city council numerous times starting in 1945.
+Kiniski "became an accomplished, albeit unconventional, speaker".
+As a politician, she was "[k]nown and loved as supporter of the common people".
+Her persistence and eventual success spurred renewed civic involvement:

 As a member of the city council, "[o]ne of her pet projects... was her fight to support tenants in basement suites".
+That is, to allow basement rental suites, which was a way for empty-nesters to cover the cost of housing.

-She died of a heart attack at the age of 70, and was succeeded in office by her son, Julian Kinisky, who won his mother's vacated seat in a 1970 by-election.
+She died of a heart attack at the age of 70 in 1969.
+She was succeeded in office by her son, Julian Kinisky.
+He won his mother's old seat in a 1970 by-election.

-An elementary school in Edmonton is named for her, as is the neighbourhood of Kiniski Gardens.
+An elementary school in Edmonton is named for her, as is the neighbourhood of Kiniski Gardens in Mill Woods.